LilianCruanes/neo4j_for_django/docs/nodes.md

 - ## Create labels

-By default, if no configuration is provided by the user of the package, as you can see above, the only and unique label applied to the node is the name of the class from where he comes from.
+By default, if no configuration is provided by the package's user, as you can see above, the only and unique label applied to the node is the name of the class he comes from.
 On the other hand, labels of a node are also easily customizable.
-To do that, you only have to define a **labels** attribute in your class (which one is inheriting from **`Node()`**), and put as value of this attribute, a list that contains all the labels of the nodes that will be produced by the class.
+To do that, you only have to define a **labels** attribute in your class (which one is inheriting from **`Node()`**), and put as the value of this attribute, a list that contains all the labels of the nodes that will be produced by the class.
 <br/>
 Demonstration :